APR, we’ve all heard of it when applying for a credit card or taking out a mortgage– but what does it actually mean?

 But what is APR, and how does it work?
 In this quick guide we'll explain what APR means and why you need to understand it.

 What is APR?

-APR is a way of measuring the interest rate (and any other charges which are applied) to a number of financial products such as personal loans, credit cards and hire purchase agreements, and is a legal requirement that it be shown on financial products.
+Annual Percentage Rate or - APR - is a way of measuring the interest rate (and any other charges which are applied) to a number of financial products such as personal loans, credit cards and hire purchase agreements.

 The most important thing you can do is make sure that you look at the APR and compare the total amount you will be paying back when comparing loans.

 Hang on - what is an interest rate?

 Broadly speaking, a standard interest rate is the amount of interest due per period as a proportion of the amount lent.

 This is usually expressed as an annual percentage.